Medieval French literature: Early texts

 The earliest extant French literary texts date from the ninth century, but very few texts before the eleventh century have survived.
 The first literary works written in Old French were saints' lives.
 The Canticle of Saint Eulalie, written in the second half of the ninth century, is generally accepted as the first such text.
 It is a short poem that recounts the martyrdom of a young girl.

 The best known of the early Old French saints' lives is the Vie de saint Alexis, the life of Saint Alexis, a translation/rewriting of a Latin legend.
 Saint Alexis fled from his family's home in Rome on his wedding night and dwelled as a hermit in Syria until a mystical voice began telling people of his holiness.
 In order to avoid the earthly honor that came with such fame, he left Syria and was driven back to Rome, where he lived as a beggar at his family's house, unrecognized by all until his death.
 He was only identified later when the pope read his name in a letter held in the dead saint's hand.
 Although the saint left his family in order to devote his life more fully to God, the poem makes clear that his father, mother, and wife are saved by the Alexis' intercession and join him in Paradise.
 The earliest and best surviving text is in St. Albans Psalter, written probably at St Albans, England, in the second or third decade of the twelfth century.
 This provenance is indicative of the fact that many of the most important early texts were composed in Anglo-Norman dialect.

-The Chanson de Geste
+Genres

+Chansons de geste

 At the beginning of the 13th century, Jean Bodel, in his Chanson de Saisnes, divided medieval French narrative literature into three subject areas: